1 Main St

 But the Harvest Inn is no less luxurious than the new resorts popping up all over Napa Valley.
 It has one of the most desirable locations in one of the most desirable parts of the world, surrounded by celebrated vineyards and presiding over arguably the most picturesque town in wine country.
-And, since chef-entrepreneur Charlie Palmer purchased it in 2014, the inn now has a buzzing restaurant—no mean feat in an area so obsessed with food and drink.
+It also features a popular restaurant, Harvest Table, which serves dishes full of ingredients from the hotel’s on-site vegetable and herb garden.

 Harvest Inn Vineyard